-- Enterprise Cloud Model (Datacenter Virtualization): On one side, there are businesses that understand cloud as an extension of virtualization in the datacenter; hence looking for a VMware vCloud-like infrastructure automation tool to orchestrate and simplify the management of the virtualized resources.
+- Enterprise Cloud Model (Datacenter Virtualization): On one side, there are businesses that understand the cloud as an extension of virtualization in the datacenter; hence looking for a VMware vCloud-like infrastructure automation tool to orchestrate and simplify the management of the virtualized resources.

-- Public Cloud Model (Infrastructure Provision): On the other side, there are businesses that understand cloud as an AWS-like cloud on-premise; hence looking for a provisioning tool to supply virtualized resources on-demand.
+- Public Cloud Model (Infrastructure Provision): On the other side, there are businesses that understand the cloud as an AWS-like cloud on-premise; hence looking for a provisioning tool to supply virtualized resources on-demand.

 Although OpenStack now tries to be everything for everyone, it was created as an open-source effort to compete against Amazon Web Services (AWS).
 Therefore while OpenStack is addressing the Infrastructure Provision segment; OpenNebula better meets the needs of Enterprise Cloud Computing.
 Since both tools enable infrastructure cloud computing, there is some overlap in the features they provide.
-However, each cloud model presents different architectural constraints and requires specialized interfaces, management capabilities and integration support.
+However, each cloud model presents different architectural constraints and requires specialized interfaces, management capabilities, and integration support.
 OpenNebula and OpenStack serve different needs and implement completely different philosophies.

 C. Different Product Views

-On the other hand, OpenStack comprises many subprojects with different levels maturity that require complex integration to achieve a functional cloud infrastructure.
+On the other hand, OpenStack comprises many subprojects with different levels of maturity that require complex integration to achieve a functional cloud infrastructure.
 A growing number of components and subprojects is making even more difficult their integration and coordination, and the delivery of a single coherent solution.
-No update path is provided if you want to install a new version, and there is not commercial support.
+No update path is provided if you want to install a new version, and there is no commercial support.
 Any organization interested in using OpenStack, and requiring commercial support and enterprise maturity, is recommended (by the vendors running the project) to deploy any of the several enterprise distributions.

-So the organization that chooses OpenStack is actually using proprietary software based on OpenStack, and is locked into that specific distribution given that the vendor only supports its own stack, not the community version.
+So the organization that chooses OpenStack is actually using proprietary software based on OpenStack and is locked into that specific distribution given that the vendor only supports its own stack, not the community version.
 Even worse, there is no way to migrate to another vendor distribution.
 In other words, these distributions do not offer the main benefits of open-source: low-cost, no lock-in, flexibility and interoperability.

 D. A Look To the Future